Mean field limits of co-evolutionary signed heterogeneous networks: Discussions and outlook

 \subsection{Acknowledgments}

+The authors appreciate the high-value comments from both referees which help improve the presentation of this manuscript in an indispensable way.
 MAG and CK gratefully thank the TUM International Graduate School of Science and Engineering (IGSSE) for support via the project ``Synchronization in Co-Evolutionary Network Dynamics (SEND)''.
 CK also acknowledges partial support by a Lichtenberg Professorship funded by the VolkswagenStiftung.
-CX acknowledges support by TUM Foundation Fellowship funded by TUM University Foundation as well as the Alexander von Humboldt Fellowship funded by the Alexander-von-Humboldt Foundation.
+CX acknowledges support by TUM Foundation Fellowship funded by TUM University Foundation, the Alexander von Humboldt Fellowship funded by the Alexander-von-Humboldt Foundation, the Simons Travel Grant by Simons Foundation, and an internal start-up funding from the University of Hawai'i at M\={a}noa.